AlexBenedi/URL-shotener/README.md

 Additionally, we implemented the GetUserInformationUseCase in `core/src/main/kotlin/es/unizar/urlshortener/core/usecases/CreateShortUrlUseCase.kt`, which centralizes user-related functionalities.
 This use case first checks if a user already exists in the database; if not, it inserts a new user entry, ensuring proper registration before users can create links.
 It also allows users to insert a sample link, providing them with a quick way to test or demonstrate functionality within their accounts.
 Furthermore, the use case includes a method to retrieve all links associated with a specific user.

 Finally we implemented a security configuration bean that manages access controls for Google OAuth authentication.
-This bean, done in `/app/src/main/kotlin/es/unizar/urlshortener/ApplicationConfiguration.kt`,is responsible for configuring the security filter chain to specify how authentication and authorization should be handled within the application.
+This bean, done in `/app/src/main/kotlin/es/unizar/urlshortener/ApplicationConfiguration.kt`, is responsible for configuring the security filter chain to specify how authentication and authorization should be handled within the application.

+In future updates, we'll move integration logic into `gateway` module and authentication logic into `core/UseCases`, insted of doing it in the same function.
+We did it because it was the faster way to make the proof of concept and test the feature's scope.

 ### Justification for the choice of any additional libraries or frameworks
 We chose the spring-boot-starter-oauth2-client to simplify the implementation of OAuth2 and OpenID Connect authentication in our application.
 This library provides a comprehensive and easy-to-use framework for integrating third-party authentication providers, such as Google, enabling users to log in using their existing accounts.
 By leveraging established OAuth2 flows, we enhance the user experience by streamlining the authentication process and reducing friction during login.
 Additionally, this library handles the complexities of token management and user session handling, allowing us to focus on building application features rather than dealing with the intricacies of authentication protocols.